Guide To Cooper Young Festival 2019

 5. Cooper will be blocked off from Central to Walker.
 Young Avenue will be blocked off from west of the Young Avenue Deli to Meda.
 More streets might be blocked off just because.
 There’s a parade on park at 9 a.m. (see #2) You can find maps of all the vendor booths here (just keep scrolling and click on the different areas).

 6. Expect crowds.
-About 135,000 people came to CY Fest at some point in past years.
+Again, about 135,000 people came to CY Fest at some point in past years.
 Arrive early to avoid some of this.